Palermo FC: Stadium

 Palermo plays its home matches at Stadio Renzo Barbera.
 The stadium was opened in 1932, during the fascist regime, with the name Stadio Littorio (after the Italian name for the fasces symbol).
 The inaugural match, won by Palermo 5–1, was played on 24 January 1932 against Atalanta.
 In 1936, the Littorio was renamed Stadio Michele Marrone after a fascist soldier who died in the Spanish Civil War.

-Initially the stadium featured a running track and no spectator space behind the goals, only terraces and a stand along the side.
-In 1948, following the end of World War II and the fall of the fascist regime, the stadium was renamed Stadio La Favorita, after the Favorita neighbourhood where it was located.
+Initially, the stadium featured a running track and no spectator space behind the goals, only terraces and a stand along the side.
+In 1948, following the end of World War II and the fall of the fascist regime, the stadium was renamed Stadio La Favorita after the Favorita neighbourhood where it was located.
 It was also restructured to remove the running track and add two curved end sections, increasing its capacity to 30,000.
-In 1984 it was enlarged to 50,000.
-The new capacity was reached only twice: for a Serie C1 league match against Sicilian rivals Messina and for a friendly match against Juventus.
+In 1984, it was enlarged to 50,000.
+The new capacity was reached only twice: for a Serie C1 league match against Sicilian rivals Messina and a friendly match against Juventus.
 On the occasion of the 1990 FIFA World Cup, the stadium was renovated, some new seats added, but the overall capacity reduced to 37,619.
 During the 1989 renovation works, five employees died following the collapse of a section of the stadium.
 In 2002 the stadium was renamed in honour of Renzo Barbera, legendary Palermo chairman in the 1970s.

-In 2007 Palermo chairman and owner Maurizio Zamparini announced plans to move the club to a new state-of-the-art stadium possibly to be located in the ZEN neighbourhood of Palermo not far from the Velodromo Paolo Borsellino, a smaller stadium which had previously hosted some Palermo matches.
+In 2007, Palermo chairman and owner Maurizio Zamparini announced plans to move the club to a new state-of-the-art stadium, possibly located in the ZEN neighbourhood of Palermo, not far from the Velodromo Paolo Borsellino, a smaller stadium that had previously hosted some Palermo matches.

+In 2024, Palermo inaugurated their own training centre, located in the city of Torretta, their first one in the club's history.